 A fonds is a body of records that were created, used and retained by a person or organization during the course of personal or business activities.

 A collection is a body of materials brought together with some unifying characteristic, such as a postcard collection

 It is always a good idea to call ahead before your visit to the Research Room.
-It will allow the archives staff to prepare materials in storage and to reserve the microfilm readers if necessary.
+It will allow the archives staff to retrieve materials from the archival storage area and to reserve the microfilm readers or computer if necessary.
 When you arrive in the Research Room, you will be asked to read our access and use policy and fill out a registration form.
 A consultation with the archives staff is always a good way to begin your visit as they will be able to direct you to the appropriate resources quickly.
 These will include both primary and secondary sources available within the Research Room and Archives.
-While the records stored in the Archives are available to the public, the archival storage area is a closed space.
-If there is anything needed from the Archives, the staff will retrieve the materials upon the completion of a call sheet.
-Archival materials are not available on weekends unless the researcher makes arrangements ahead of time.
+Materials stored in the archival storage area may not be accessible on Saturdays, unless the researcher makes arrangements ahead of time.